Ekomjah/webpack-template/README.md

   > > > To do this, run
   > > > `npm uninstall package_name`

-- Though optional, yet useful, consider using a code linter like ESLint.
-To use it, run: `npm init @eslint/config@latest` and answer the questions that the terminal gives using your arrow keys!
-Then hit `npm install eslint@latest --save-dev` in the terminal as well!!

-- To use a preset configuration, and then add some rules, to override, consider using a specific shared config that is hosted on npm.
-Such style guides like airbnb, standard, xo are the most used!

-- Then, run `npx webpack`for bundling the code and any other attached assets.

-> P.S. `html loader` is used to run any `non-JS, non-HTML type files` like images wrapped in `img` els.

-> If using images in JavaScript, default import the images like:
-> `import <any_Name> from "./picture.extensionName"`

   - For a typical webpack project, the file structure should look like:

 ```
 project/